 If ‘normal’ coffee grinders aren’t really suitable for espresso, are espresso grinders OK for other brew methods?
 It’s a fair question.

 So if you buy a coffee grinder that is good for grinding espresso, does that mean you can use that for all other types of coffee?
-Things like French presses and pour over coffees require much coarser grind settings.
+Things like French presses and pour-over coffees require much coarser grind settings.
 Are you good with one of the grinders above?

 It’s important to be careful when you buy a grinder.
 Many grinders that can do espresso can also do other types of grinds but they will be focused more towards espresso.
-Grinders that are focused towards other types of coffee will usually not do espresso properly.
+Grinders that are focused on other types of coffee will usually not do espresso properly.

 That’s a long way of saying; it depends.
 Most espresso grinders can grind for other coffee types but not all.